 West College Corner is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of West College Corner citizens is substantially higher than the typical US community, as 31.58% of adults in West College Corner have at least a bachelor's degree.
+In terms of college education, West College Corner is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.58% of adults in West College Corner have a college degree.

 The per capita income in West College Corner in 2022 was $33,373, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $133,492 for a family of four.
 However, West College Corner contains both very wealthy and poor people as well.